 •Livability Index (livability.com 2014)

-and so on. (and please send me any that you find useful).
+and so on. (and please feel free to send me any that you find useful).

-Much of this discussion of the new economy and its infrastructure centers around the use of technology to allow data (usually known as Big Data) produced by every system, sensor and mobile device to be shared across sectors and users aka the Internet of Things (IoT).
-Big Data and IoT are representative of what is both good and bad about the new world; they pressure public entities to adopt private sector characteristics and measures, and conversely ask private entities to add public sector transparency as a mode of operating in this new world.
-Additionally, to participate both sectors must respond immediately to any trends or innovations.
-This can be good or bad.
+Much of this discussion of the new economy and its infrastructure centers around the use of technology to allow data (usually known as Big Data) produced by every system, sensor, and mobile device to be shared across sectors and users – aka the Internet of Things (IoT).
+Big Data and IoT are representative of what is both good and bad about the new world; they pressure public entities to adopt private sector characteristics and measures, and conversely, ask private entities to add public sector transparency as a mode of operating in this new world.
+Additionally, both sectors must respond immediately to any trends or innovations.
+This can be good and bad.

-(The intersection of public and private is what the non-profit sector is supposed to partly oversee and increasingly how it participates in Big Data is a measure of its ability to do just that.
+(The intersection of public and private is what the non-profit sector is supposed to exist and, increasingly how it participates in Big Data, is a measure of its ability to do just that.
 I’ll come back to that very idea later in this series.)

 Think of how that grocery store loyalty card transmits information about what, when and where customers purchase goods.
-Or giving citizens the tools to measure and report pollution, or how that electronic parking card tells the city the peak parking hours, letting planners know the need for more (or less) parking facilities.
+Or citizen used tools to measure and report pollution, or how that electronic parking card tells the city the peak parking hours, letting planners know the need for more (or less) parking facilities.
 Or, the sensors that are timed to go off for irrigation to start for food production.